decodelabs/glitch/README.md

 ]);
 ```

-Catch a Glitch in the normal using whichever scope you require
+Catch a Glitch in the normal way using whichever scope you require:

 ```php
 try {